 curious about rosacea?

-If you suspect that you have rosacea, a red-faced, acne-like vascular condition, then you’re far from alone.
-Rosacea affects more than 16 million Americans.
-However, many people who have rosacea don’t understand this inflammatory condition: what causes flare-ups, or that it can worsen over time if left untreated.
+If you suspect that you have rosacea, you're far from alone.
+Rosacea affects an estimated 16 million Americans.
+However, many people who have rosacea don't understand that their facial redness, acne-like blemishes, or other symptoms may actually be related to this common and treatable condition.

 1. Rosacea is a chronic, inflammatory skin condition

-FACTS: Rosacea is a vascular and inflammatory condition that is characterized by facial flare-ups.
+FACTS: Rosacea is a vascular and inflammatory condition that is characterized by facial flare-ups and periods of remission.
+Researchers are still trying to pinpoint the exact cause of rosacea, but the immune system, genetics, and a mite that lives on the skin are some of the factors that may play a role.
 There are 4 types of rosacea, so depending on your specific condition, typical signs and symptoms may include:

 - A tendency to blush or flush easily